-Employee, influencer and social entrepreneur
+Employee, influencer and mentor

 As a young Muslim woman encountering negative stereotypes, Unilever Hero Ibtisam Habib has confounded expectations